Skip to main content

 Victims who are experiencing poverty face risks that are related to poverty as well as risks from their abuser.

 The double jeopardy of poverty and violence challenges victims and the healthcare and social service professionals responsible for protecting them.
 Intervening to stop the violence is only the first step.
 Issues of income, housing, and healthcare—both mental and physical—must also be addressed.
-For example, in 2019, approximately 48,000 beds were set aside for survivors of domestic violence in the United States on any single night (National Alliance to End Homelessness, 2020).
+For example, in 2022, 11% of all homeless service system beds (emergency shelter, transitional housing, and safe haven) in the United States were aimed at survivors and families of domestic violence (NAEH, 2023).

 FAMILY/CAREGIVER STRESS